exemplleer/challenges/README.md

+# challenges
+## Description
-This repository contain my solutions of different tasks
+This repository contains my JS code and solutions of different tasks.